learn-co-curriculum/dsc-roc-curves-and-auc-lab/README.md

 ## Training the Model

 Start by repeating the previous modelling steps we have discussed.
 For this problem, you are given a dataset **mushrooms.csv**.
-You're first job is to train a LogisticRegression classifier on the dataset to determine whether the mushroom is **e**dible or **p**oisonous.
+Your first job is to train a LogisticRegression classifier on the dataset to determine whether the mushroom is **e**dible or **p**oisonous.
 The first column of the dataset *class* indicates whether or not the mushroom is poisonous or edible.

-**For consistnecy use random_state = 0**
+**For consistency use random_state = 0**

 ```python